fweiss/vr-terra-sol/DOMAIN.md

 ## Interactions
 ### Hover
-The point above the earth defining the POV
+- the point above the earth defining the POV
+- a spherical
+- equal to a latlng

 ### Orbit camera
 - does not change the universe